pereira3R/System-Pharmacy-POO-Java/README.md

 # System Pharmacy

-Project started at the beginning of 2023, more or less at the end of the semester, done in just 2 weeks.
+Project started at the beginning of 2023, more or less at the beginning of the first semester, carried out in just 2 weeks.
+This project was carried out as the delivery of the first evaluation of Algorithms 3 with Professor Jivago.

 ## Overview
 ### Object-Oriented Programming Project